IAIS4EP/fiware/ge_spagobi/Readme.md

 [external_db]$ docker-compose up
 ```

-This creates a container that you can then use as a datasource in SpagoBI.
+This creates a container (`datasource`) that you can then use as a datasource in SpagoBI.
 As creating a datasource in SpagoBI requires some informations, please take note of the followings :
 - This container port is 3306
 - The IP address is the virtual machine one.
 To obtain it please refer to the step 5.